TransferLearningEvent/TransferLearningEvent/README.md

 ### Other talks :
 - The EU's AI regulation proposal (brief overview leading to a debate)
+- The UE's AI Act - Where are we two years later ? (second debate)
+- Ethics at Google, two guests (presentation and discussion)
 - AI : tomorrow's great challenge (given twice) (introduction to AI adapted for highschool students)